 There has been extensive research on oral small-molecule Syk inhibitors due to the major unmet medical need in inflammation and oncology.
 No small molecule drug candidates targeting Syk specifically have been approved to date due to the severe off-target toxicity as a result of poor kinase selectivity and possibly poor pharmacokinetic properties.
 GS-9876 is a Syk inhibitor currently in clinical studies for rheumatoid arthritis.
 Syk inhibitors currently in clinical studies for hematological cancers include entospletinib, cerdulatinib and TAK-659.
-In addition, Janus tyrosine kinase, or JAK, inhibitors such as Xeljanz (tofacitinib JAK-3 inhibitor, marketed for rheumatoid arthritis and in development for ulcerative colitis, Crohn's disease and myelofibrosis), Jakafi (ruxolitinib, JAK-1/2 inhibitor in development for rheumatoid arthritis), decernotinib (JAK-3 inhibitor in development for rheumatoid arthritis) and filgotinib (JAK-1 inhibitor in development for rheumatoid arthritis) and filgotinib (JAK-1 inhibitor in development for rheumatoid arthritis, such as Enbrel, Remicade, Humira and Cimzia, are also expected to be potential competitors of HMPL-523 if it is approved.
+In addition, Janus tyrosine kinase, or JAK, inhibitors such as Xeljanz (tofacitinib JAK-3 inhibitor, marketed for rheumatoid arthritis and in development for ulcerative colitis, Crohn's disease and myelofibrosis), Jakafi (ruxolitinib, JAK-1/2 inhibitor, marketed for myelofibrosis and in development for acute myelogenous leukemia), baricitinib (JAK-1/2 inhibitor in development for rheumatoid arthritis), decernotinib (JAK-3 inhibitor in development for rheumatoid arthritis) and filgotinib (JAK-1 inhibitor in development for rheumatoid arthritis) and TNFα inhibitors marketed for rheumatoid arthritis, such as Enbrel, Remicade, Humira and Cimzia, are also expected to be potential competitors of HMPL-523 if it is approved.

-However, most anti-TNFa monoclonal antibodies are applicable for severe disease only as these injectables significantly suppress the entire immune system for a substantial period of time.
+However, most anti-TNF $\alpha$ monoclonal antibodies are applicable for severe disease only as these injectables significantly suppress the entire immune system for a substantial period of time.

-Zydelig is a PI3Kδ inhibitor that has been approved for the treatment of refractory/relapsed follicular lymphoma, small lymphocytic lymphoma as a monotherapy and chronic lymphatic leukemia in combination with Rituxan.
-In addition, several drug candidates that inhibit PI3Kδ are in clinical development, including duvelisib, copanlisib, gedatolisib, INCB040093, GS-9901, TGR-1202 and AMG 319.
+Zydelig is a PI3K $\delta$ inhibitor that has been approved for the treatment of refractory/relapsed follicular lymphoma, small lymphocytic lymphoma as a monotherapy and chronic lymphatic leukemia in combination with Rituxan.
+In addition, several drug candidates that inhibit PI3K $\delta$ are in clinical development, including duvelisib, copanlisib, gedatolisib, INCB040093, GS-9901, TGR-1202 and AMG 319.